Magnetic properties of an individual Magnetospirillum gryphiswaldense cell: Analysis and Discussion

 Some previous studies report the alignment of a $\left\langle 111 \right\rangle$-type axis of individual magnetosomes with the chain axis for several different types of magnetotactic bacteria~\cite{gandia_elucidating_2020,orue_configuration_2018,kornig_magnetite_2014,mann_structure_1984}, including \textit{M. gryph.} We tested the consistency of our measurements with such an alignment, by simulating a number of random orientations in which each magnetosome had a $\left\langle 111 \right\rangle$-type axis pinned along the chain direction.
 Under this constraint, no match to the measurements was found, with an exemplary result shown in Ref.~\onlinecite{SOM}.
-In fact, averaged over all magnetosomes, the simulation with the best match has an angle between the chain axis and the nearest $\left\langle 111 \right\rangle$-type axis of \SI{27}{\degree} with a standard deviation of \SI{11}{\degree}.
+In fact, averaged over all magnetosomes, the simulation with the best match has an angle between the chain axis and the nearest $\left\langle 111 \right\rangle$-type axis of \SI{23}{\degree} with a standard deviation of \SI{12}{\degree}.
 We therefore conclude that no specific alignment of the $\left\langle 111 \right\rangle$ axes with the chain axis is present in the measured bacterium.

 Measurements of the hysteresis of $\Delta\!f (H)$, shown in Fig.~\ref{fig:fig03}, are taken with $\mathbf{H}$ aligned along the magnetic easy and hard directions, as determined by the measurements shown in Fig.~\ref{fig:fig02}.
-In the limit of low fields, the remanent magnetic moment can be directly determined from $\Delta f(H)$ with the knowledge of the cantilever properties~\cite{gross_dynamic_2016}.
+In the limit of low fields, the component of the remanent magnetic moment parallel to the external magnetic field applied during the hysteresis cycle can be directly determined from $\Delta f(H)$ with the knowledge of the cantilever properties~\cite{gross_dynamic_2016}.